Yoga and Hiking in Incredible Bhutan,

 Day Seven, Thimphu

 Enjoy a full day of site seeing throughout the artistic venues of the capital.
 Visit the Buddha Statue, School of the Traditional Arts and studios of local artists.
-Gleam insight into Bhutan’s history, rich with artistry, and appreciate how modern artists continue to express cultural histories.
+Glean insight into Bhutan’s history, rich with artistry, and appreciate how modern artists continue to express cultural histories.
 Continue with an afternoon yoga practice at a local venue, and return to the hotel for a final evening in Thimphu

 Day Eight, Paro